UPDATE: June 15

 Patients must have access to hand hygiene facilities and should be encouraged to complete hand hygiene upon arrival, before and after use of shared equipment (including processing of payment) and prior to departure from the practice.

-Changes to COVID-19 testing availability has affected contact tracing.
 PCR testing is currently available only for those who have clinical risk factors for severe outcomes and those who live or work in high-risk settings.
-Rapid antigen tests are available for at-home use but access to these tests is variable.
+Rapid antigen tests are available for at-home use.

-Individuals with COVID-19 symptoms and confirmed cases are still required to isolate.
+Individuals with COVID-19 symptoms and confirmed cases are still recommended to isolate.

 - Promotes and maintains a safe environment for clients, health-care providers, her/himself, and others to support quality services.”